Li-Yan/gemini-auto-travel-postcard/README.md

 [comment]: <> (<img src="https://raw.githubusercontent.com/Li-Yan/gemini-auto-travel-postcard/main/demo/demo.gif" alt="drawing" style="width:800px;"/>)

 # Desctiption
-Given an image, this python tool will use Gemini to get the city of this place and generate a postcard with a watercolor painting of the city.
+Given an image, this python tool will use **Gemini API (gemini-1.5-flash)** to get the city of this place and use **Vertexai Vision Model** to generate a postcard with a watercolor painting of the city.

 Let us look at its **AMAZING** result!!!